Ministry-of-Enviroment-and-agriculture/comprehensive-Viral-Pipeline/README.md

 # VirusConsensusPipe
-An robust pipeline to build consensus genome for virus genome A case study on camelpox
+An robust pipeline to build consensus genome for virus genome.

+A case study on camelpox